andrewcurioso/huginn/SCENARIO.SPECIFICATION.md

-description | string | A short description for the scenario - longer descriptions belong in README.md version | string | A version number for the scenario in the format of major.minor.build - Example 1.0.10 requirements | object | Requirements to use the scenario requirements.hugann_version | string | The required version of Hugann requirements.gems | object | A object containing key/value pairs where the key is the Gem name and the value is the version requirements requirements.supported_os | array | An array of supported operating systems with wildcards allowed - `[ "*" ]` for all operating systems requirements.executables | object | An an object containing key/value pairs for required executables where the key is the executable name and the value is the version - the implementation may be operating system specific
+description | string | A short description for the scenario - longer descriptions belong in README.md version | string | A version number for the scenario in the format of major.minor.build - Example 1.0.10 requirements | object | Requirements to use the scenario requirements.Huginn_version | string | The required version of Huginn requirements.gems | object | A object containing key/value pairs where the key is the Gem name and the value is the version requirements requirements.supported_os | array | An array of supported operating systems with wildcards allowed - `[ "*" ]` for all operating systems requirements.executables | object | An an object containing key/value pairs for required executables where the key is the executable name and the value is the version - the implementation may be operating system specific